FTS4060/S24 Cesium Frequency Std

 Model Numbers & Options

-only a 1 Mhz output on the front and rear panels and does not have
+and has only a 1 Mhz output on the front and rear panels and

-A5 Distribution Amplifier Assembly, but not all /S24 units have this
+on the A5 Distribution Amplifier Assembly, but not all /S24

 Option numbers